Alchemy PsychotherapyAlchemy

 What does the research say about IFS effectiveness?

 The evidence base for IFS is growing but still developing.
-In 2015, SAMHSA added IFS to its National Registry of Evidence-Based Programs and Practices (NREPP), rating it "effective" for general functioning and "promising" for depression, anxiety, and phobias.
+In 2015, SAMHSA added IFS to its National Registry of Evidence-Based Programs and Practices, rating it effective for general functioning and promising for depression, anxiety, and phobias.

-A 2021 pilot study of 17 adults with PTSD and a history of multiple childhood traumas found that after 16 weekly 90-minute IFS sessions, 92 percent no longer met diagnostic criteria for PTSD at one-month follow-up.
-Effect sizes were large.
-A 2025 scoping review in Clinical Psychologist analyzed 27 peer-reviewed studies, including two RCTs, and identified IFS as a "promising therapeutic approach" for PTSD, depression, and chronic pain.
-The IFS Institute itself acknowledges that more large-scale RCTs are needed to establish efficacy for specific conditions.
+A 2021 pilot study of 17 adults with PTSD and a history of multiple childhood traumas found that after 16 weekly 90-minute IFS sessions, 92 percent no longer met diagnostic criteria for PTSD at one-month follow-up, with large effect sizes.
+A 2025 scoping review in Clinical Psychologist analyzed 27 peer-reviewed studies, including two RCTs, and identified IFS as a promising approach for PTSD, depression, and chronic pain.
+The IFS Institute itself acknowledges that more large-scale RCTs are needed.

 Bessel van der Kolk endorsed IFS in The Body Keeps the Score in 2015, which significantly raised its profile in the trauma field.
-Recent critiques have flagged that aggressive parts work without adequate pacing can destabilize vulnerable clients, which I take as a clinical caution worth heeding rather than an indictment of the model.
+Recent critiques have flagged that aggressive parts work without adequate pacing can destabilize vulnerable clients — a clinical caution worth heeding rather than an indictment of the model.

 How long does IFS therapy usually take?

 That said, IFS often produces noticeable shifts earlier than the full course of treatment.
 Many clients describe a felt sense of internal change in the first few months, particularly around the relationship to a specific part, even before the deeper unburdening work has happened.
-The early gains tend to be in self-understanding and reduced internal conflict.
-The later gains tend to be in actual unburdening of exiles, which requires more established trust between the Self and the protective system.
+The early gains tend to be in self-understanding and reduced internal conflict; the later gains in actual unburdening of exiles.

 In short, IFS is not fast, but the early changes are often substantive.